How to Clean and Disinfect Children’s Toys

 Cleaning Plastic Toys

 For dishwasher safe toys, simply place the toy in the top rack of your dishwasher and run it on the sanitize setting.
 For plastic toys that are not dishwasher safe, you can clean them in your kitchen sink with warm water and your favorite, effective cleaning product.
 Rinse them with just water after and then let air dry or dry off with a dish towel.
-You can follow up with applying a long lasting disinfectant such as EV360™ that continues to disinfect for up to 90 days.
+You can follow up with applying a long lasting protectant such as EV360™ that continues to guard against damaging microbes for up to 90 days.

 Cleaning Plush Toys Always check the tag on the toy first for the manufacturer’s cleaning instructions.
 Make sure and check to see if the toy has a battery pack and remove it.
 Most plush toys such as stuffed animals can be put directly into the laundry machine on the gentle cycle in warm water.
 Dry on low heat in the dryer or air dry.
 If you are concerned about mold or mildew on your child’s toy, add Laundry Shield™ Fabric Softener, a fragrance-free fabric softener that leaves your laundry soft and fresh and protects your laundry from the odors caused by bacteria, mold and mildew.